miguel76/know-flow/README.md

 });
 ```

-Create a task to get the label of the current default resource (which will depend on the dynamic context of execution of the task).
+Create a flow to get the label of the current default resource (which will depend on the dynamic context of execution of the flow).

 ```ts
 let getLabel = tb.value('rdfs:label');
 ```

-Create a task to get basic anagraphic information (the default resource is expected in this case to be a person).
+Create a flow to get basic anagraphic information (the default resource is expected in this case to be a person).

 ```ts
 let getPersonInfo = tb.next({